History of aviation: Tower jumping

 Since ancient times, there have been stories of men strapping birdlike wings, stiffened cloaks, or other devices to themselves and attempting to fly, typically by jumping off a tower.
 The Greek legends of Daedalus and Icarus are some of the earliest known.
-Others originated in ancient Asia and the European Middle Ages.
+Others originated in ancient Asia and in the Mediterranean world during the Middle Ages.
 During this early period, the concepts of lift, stability, and control were not well understood, and most attempts resulted in serious injuries or death.

-The Andalusian scientist Abbas ibn Firnas (810–887 AD) attempted to fly in Córdoba, Spain, by covering his body with vulture feathers and attached two wings to his arms.
+The Andalusian Berber scientist Abbas ibn Firnas (810–887 AD) attempted to fly in Córdoba, Spain, by covering his body with vulture feathers and attached two wings to his arms.
 The 17th-century Algerian historian Ahmed Mohammed al-Maqqari, quoting a poem by Muhammad I of Córdoba's 9th-century court poet Mu'min ibn Said, recounts that Firnas flew some distance before landing with some injuries, attributed to his lacking a tail (as birds use them to land).
 In the 12th century, William of Malmesbury wrote that Eilmer of Malmesbury, an 11th-century Benedictine monk, attached wings to his hands and feet and flew a short distance, but broke both legs while landing, also having neglected to make himself a tail.

 Many others made well-documented jumps in the following centuries.
 As late as 1811, Albrecht Berblinger constructed an ornithopter and jumped into the Danube at Ulm.